dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 :::image type="content" source="media/setup-tooling/projects.png" lightbox="media/setup-tooling/projects.png" alt-text="A screenshot of the .NET Aspire dashboard Projects page.":::

+:::zone pivot="visual-studio"

 ## Visual Studio tooling

 Visual Studio provides additional features for working with .NET Aspire components and the App Host orchestrator project.
-These features are currently not available in Visual Studio Code or through the CLI.
+Not all of these features are currently available in Visual Studio Code or through the CLI.

 ### Add a component package